Moros1138/MFC-Assistant/BUILD.md

 ## Important Notes

 You are required to install this in Developer Mode (Google Chrome, Opera) or Load Temporary extension via about:debugging in Firefox because this uses the chrome/extension api and will not work in a standalone server environment!
+I use `webpack --watch` to recompile the vue components as I edit them.